ASGI (Asynchronous Server Gateway Interface) Draft Spec¶

 Message formats for protocols should follow these rules, unless a very good performance or implementation reason is present:

-- If the protocol has low-level negotiation, keepalive or other features, handle these within the protocol server and don’t expose them in ASGI messages.
+- If the protocol has low-level negotiation, keepalive or other features, handle these within the protocol server and don’t expose them in ASGI events.
+You want to try and complete negotiation and present the application with rich information in its connection scope.

 - If the protocol is datagram-based, one datagram should equal one ASGI message (unless size is an issue)